simphotonics/sample_statistics/README.md

 ## Introduction

-The package [`sample_statistics`][sample_statistics] provides helpers for calculating statistics of numerical samples and generating/exporting histograms.
-It includes common probability distribution functions and random sample generators.
+The package [`sample_statistics`][sample_statistics] provides helpers for calculating *statistics* of numerical samples and generating/exporting *histograms*.
+It includes common *probability distribution* functions, an approximation of the *error function*, and random sample *generators*.

 Throughout the library the acronym *Pdf* stands for *Probability Distribution Function*, while *Cdf* stands for *Cummulative Distribution Function*.